wp-plugins/contact-form-with-shortcode/readme.txt

 * Create unlimited number of contact forms.
 * Create dynamic form fields.
 * Easy contact email Setup.
+* Option to upload files in contact forms.
+Uploaded files will be mailed as attachments to the selected  mail address.
+Supported files are jpg, jpeg, png, gif, doc, docx, pdf.

 = Contact Form With Shortcode PRO =

 The PRO version of this plugin supports <strong>Newsletter Subscription</strong>.
 You can get it from <a href="http://aviplugins.com/contact-form-with-shortcode-pro/">here</a> in <strong>USD 2.00</strong>

 * <strong>AJAX</strong> mode for contact and newsletter subscription forms.
+* Only selected file types can be uploaded and send as attachment.
+File types can be Enabled/ Disabled from settings page.
 * Create unlimited newsletter templats.
 * Send recent posts in the newsletter email.
 There are different <strong>options</strong> available to choose from to create your desired newsletter Email.
 Checkout the options <a href="http://aviplugins.com/contact-form-with-shortcode-pro/">here</a>.
 * Send <strong>Custom post types</strong> in the Newsletter Email.